University Official Closure Status for Emergency, Disaster or Severe Weather

 I. POLICY AND GENERAL STATEMENT

 The President may determine that The University of Texas Health Science Center at Houston ("university") or specific operating unit(s) or building(s) may be deemed officially closed, suspending normal operations and classes, in the event of an emergency, disaster or severe weather.

 A. University Operating Unit Closure

 The University of Texas Police Department is responsible for monitoring potential emergency, disaster or severe weather situations.
-The Chief of Police or designee will contact the President and the Executive Vice President, Chief Operating and Financial Officer or their designees to notify them of the status of potential emergencies, disasters or severe weather.
+The Chief of Police or designee will contact the President and the Senior Executive Vice President, Chief Operating and Financial Officer or their designees to notify them of the status of potential emergencies, disasters or severe weather.
 The President will decide whether to close the university or a specific operating unit(s) or building(s).
 If the university, an operating unit(s) or building(s) is to be closed, the Chief of Police or designee will notify the Assistant Vice President of Public Affairs or designee and the dispatch supervisor in charge that the university, operating unit(s), or building(s) will close.

 The Assistant Vice President of Public Affairs or designee is responsible for notifying others of the closure as indicated in the Emergency Management Plan.
 Further notifications will proceed as described in the Emergency Management Plan.

 B. Employee and Student Procedures

 When an emergency, disaster or severe weather occurs, employees and students should call the university's weather lines, check local radio and television stations, check the university's emergency information website, or contact their supervisors to find out whether the university or a specific operating unit or building is open.